On spectral sequences for semiabelian varieties over non-closed fields: Introduction

 \section{Introduction}

-For an algebraic variety $X$ over a field $k$ the action of the absolute Galois group $\Ga=\Gal(k_{\s}/k)$ on the \'etale cohomology groups $\H^i_{\et}(X_{k_{\s}},\Z_{\ell})$ contains arithmetic information about the variety $X$ such as the number of rational points in the case when $k$ is a finite field.
+For an algebraic variety $X$ over a field $k$ with separable closure $k_\s$ and a prime $\ell$ not divisible by ${\rm char}(k)$, the action of the absolute Galois group $\Ga=\Gal(k_{\s}/k)$ on the \'etale cohomology groups $\H^i_{\et}(X_{k_{\s}},\Z_{\ell})$ contains arithmetic information about the variety $X$, such as the number of rational points in the case when $k$ is a finite field.

-The action of $\Ga$ on individual \'etale cohomology groups comes from its action on the \'etale cohomology complex $\RGamma_{\et}(X_{k_{\s}},\Z_{\ell})$.
+The action of the Galois group $\Ga$ on individual \'etale cohomology groups comes from its action on the \'etale cohomology complex $\RGamma_{\et}(X_{k_{\s}},\Z_{\ell})$.
 The phenomenon that we study in this paper is that the quasi-isomorphism class of this complex in general contains more information than individual cohomology Galois modules.